 MATERIAL TRANSFER AGREEMENT

-This Agreement dated and effective as of the date of the last signature on this agreement is by and between Synthetic Genomics, Inc., a Delaware corporation (“SGI”), J. Craig Venter Institute (“Provider”) and Indiana University (“Recipient”).
+This Agreement dated and effective as of the date of the last signature on this agreement is by and between Synthetic Genomics, Inc., a Delaware corporation (“SGI”), J. Craig Venter Institute (“Provider”) and The Trustees of Indiana University (“Recipient”).

 SGI owns certain materials, described as follows: Bacterial strains JCVI-Syn3A, which is a derivative of the minimal bacterial cell JCVI-Syn3.0, which is a derivative of Mycoplasma mycoides subspecies capri strain GM12, and any information provided to Recipient by SGI or Provider, as more specifically described in Exhibit A (“Material”).
 Recipient is interested in using the Material and related data solely for the purpose of using the JCVI-Syn3A bacterial strain in adapted laboratory evolution experiments done in collaboration with the JCVI (“Recipient Purpose”).